Rules for Hayden Gallery Exhibitions or Events

 - To implement the exhibition or event as described in the Gallery Rules.

 - To not alter the exhibition/event without prior approval.

 - To install and remove all materials related to the exhibition or event by the approved dates.

 - To leave the space utilized in the same or better condition than when it was found.

-- To be financially liable for any and all costs associated with damage to the property.
+- To be financially liable for all costs associated with damage to the property.

 The application process is not complete without the approval.
 Applications must be approved prior to the exhibition or event.
-A copy of the approved application must be on site during the installation process.
+The applicant, and a copy of the approved application, must be on site during the installation process.